Darxo/Hardened/README.md

 - Add new `AffectedBodyPart` member for `injury.nut` (temporary injuries) which specifies which bodypart that injury belongs to.
 It defaults to -1 and is adjusted depending on the vanilla injury lists
 - Add new `IsAlwaysShowingScoutingReport = false` flag for asset_manager.
 When `true` you will always see defender line-up, even during night, similar to the "Band of Poachers" origin
 - Make `getSurroundedCount` function from `actor.nut` more moddable.
 The new `countsAsSurrounding` function from `actor.nut` controls, what counts as surrounding (ignoring distance).
 The new `__calculateSurroundedCount` returns the actual number of surrounding enemies, without any clamping or `StartSurroundCountAt`
-- Add new `TerrainTypeVisionMult = [1.0, ...]` arra for asset_manager.
+- Add new `TerrainTypeVisionMult = [1.0, ...]` array for asset_manager.
 This can be adjusted similar to the existing `TerrainTypeSpeedMult` array to change vision depending on tile type
 - Add new `::Const.World.Assets.TryoutCostPct` value for controlling how much of the hire cost is translated into becoming the try out cost
 - Add two new events `onReallyBeforeSkillExecuted` and `onReallyAfterSkillExecuted` for `skill.nut` which guarantee to only trigger when a skill is actually onUsed
 - Add two new events `onBeforeShieldDamageReceived` and `onAfterShieldDamageReceived` for `skill.nut`